jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 At this point, it's a good exercise to see what happens if you change the application.
 Any change works, for example, having the response be `"Your IP is <ip>"`.

-Now, running `nix run .#terraform apply` should first rebuild the AMI, and then present you with a list of changes:
+Now, running `nix run .#terraform apply` should first rebuild the disk image, and then present you with a list of changes:

 ```console
 $ nix run .#terraform apply